hasbegun/ascii_smuggler/README.md

 # ASCII Smuggler

+This is an AI Security Tool to inject hidden prompts.

 A Flutter application that converts text to invisible Unicode encodings and decodes hidden secrets.
-This is a clone of the [ASCII Smuggler demo website](https://embracethered.com/blog/ascii-smuggler.html).
+Learn more from the [AWS Security blog](https://aws.amazon.com/blogs/security/defending-llm-applications-against-unicode-character-smuggling/) and [Garak ASCII Smuggler](https://reference.garak.ai/en/latest/ascii_smuggling.html).

+> 📖 **New to ASCII Smuggling?** Check out the [Quick Start Example](#quick-start-example) to see it in action with Google Gemini!

 ## Features